eXist-db/public-repo/README.md

-# Expath Package Registry
+# EXpath Package Registry

-eXist-db Expath Package Registry (public-repo)
+eXist-db EXpath Package Registry (public-repo)

 This application allows an eXist-db instance to host a repository of applications and libraries stored in the [EXPath Package format](https://expath.org/spec/pkg).